Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Experiments

-Where $IDFP$, $IDFN$ and $IDTP$ are identification false positive matches, false negative matches and true positive matches. \textbf{HOTA} (Higher Order Tracking Accuracy) \cite{HOTA} is a relatively new evaluation metric that aims to balance between the ability of a tracker to detect all objects and associate their individual identifications in one number.
+\textbf{HOTA} (Higher Order Tracking Accuracy) \cite{HOTA} is a relatively new evaluation metric that aims to balance between the ability of a tracker to detect all objects and associate their individual identifications in one number.
 It is calculated by the formula:

-Where $TP$, $FN$ and $FP$ are the detection true positive, false negative and false positives respectively, and each $TP$ of interest $c$ has a weighted metric $\mathcal{A}(c)$ that weighs the \textbf{association} true positives, false negatives and false positives $TPA$, $FNA$ and $FPA$, as thoroughly explained and illustrated in \cite{HOTA}.
-This evaluation method produces more intuitive performance score in many scenarios.
+Where $TP$, $FN$, and $FP$ are the detection true positives, false negatives, and false positives respectively, and each $TP$ of interest $c$ has a weighted metric $\mathcal{A}(c)$ that weighs the association true positives, false negatives and false positives $TPA$, $FNA$ and $FPA$, as thoroughly explained and illustrated in \cite{HOTA}.
+This evaluation method produces more intuitive performance scores in many scenarios, so we consider it a better evaluation metric for the MOT task.

+\textbf{MT} (Mostly Tracked) and \textbf{ML} (Mostly Lost) metrics are intended to get an intuitive sense of the extreme cases of the best and worst trajectories to complement the MOTA metric which averages everything, but they are ambivalent to IDSWs.
+Therefore, like MOTA, these metrics give greater emphasis to the detector performance.